nikokomninos/dotconfig/README.md

 at all.
 Tools like this exist, but they are all split up and target one operating system.
 My goal was to prototype an idea for a web-app that hosts solutions for all operating systems, and eventually could become a community hub for sharing configurations and configuration files.

+It can be found at https://dotconfig.vercel.app/

+(Note: I used the free tier of Render to host my backend, which causes the backend to sleep when inactive.
+This makes it seem that functions like logging in do not work, but they will work once the backend wakes up after ~30 seconds)

 ## Tech Stack And Purpose

 - NextJS + TailWindCSS: On the frontend, I used NextJS + TailWindCSS because it is what I am most familiar with, and fits an application like this well.